Hi, I'm Skylar.

 That’s what Customized Ceremonies are.
 A way to mark a change so it becomes something concrete, something you can stand inside, rather than something that keeps drifting out of reach.

-I built both because I know how lonely it is to be in the middle of major change, or even a series of smaller changes, with nothing to mark it and nothing to return to.
+I built both because I know how lonely it is to be in the middle of major change, or even a series of smaller changes, with nothing to anchor you.
 The work I do now is the work I needed then.

 “I hope you live a life you’re proud of.
 I hope you feel things you never felt before.
 And if you find that you’re not, I hope you have the courage to start all over again.”